23 June 2022

 Paper: G. Zhan, H. Zhong, W. Zou, Y. Zhou, S. Shen, “Ultrathin, reflective light-field imaging film realized by self-releasing UV-curable nanoimprinting lithography,” Opt.
 Lett., 47, 13 (2022).
 DOI: https://doi.org/10.1364/OL.463117

 About Optica Publishing Group (formerly OSA)

 Optica Publishing Group is a division of the society, Optica (formerly OSA), Advancing Optics and Photonics Worldwide.
 It publishes the largest collection of peer-reviewed and most-cited content in optics and photonics, including 18 prestigious journals, the society’s flagship member magazine, and papers and videos from more than 835 conferences.
 With over 400,000 journal articles, conference papers and videos to search, discover and access, our publications portfolio represents the full range of research in the field from around the globe.

 About Optics Letters

-Optics Letters offers rapid dissemination of new results in all areas of optical science with short, original, peer-reviewed communications.
+Optics Letters has been publishing high-impact research in the field of photonics for over 45 years and offers rapid dissemination of new results in all areas of optical science with short, original, peer-reviewed communications.
 Optics Letters accepts papers that are noteworthy to a substantial part of the optics community.
-It is published by Optica Publishing Group and led by Editor-in-Chief Miguel Alonso, Institut Fresnel, École Centrale de Marseille and Aix-Marseille Université, France, University of Rochester, USA.
+Published by Optica Publishing Group and led by Editor-in-Chief Miguel Alonso, Institut Fresnel, École Centrale de Marseille and Aix-Marseille Université, France, University of Rochester, USA.
 For more information, visit Optics Letters.